 Wow, has this guy got a story.
 Right here, call it ironic, coincidence, or one of those divine consistencies that look like loose ends until you know what they are, but he ended up being a martyr for the Christian faith just like the first one, Stephen, on whose feast he looked out.

 Here's a short version of the rest.
 Wenceslaus, also Wenceslas, is English for his name Vaclav.
-He was functionally king of Bohemia, which is now part of the Czech Republic.
+He was functionally king of Bohemia, which is now part of the Czech Republic, also since 2 May 2016 officially known by its short name, Czechia.
 But, as he was backed by the German Holy Roman Empire, his title was not actually king but duke, which is just below a king.
-Duke comes from the Latin dux, which means leader, and was the title first of military officers without a particular rank and then the title of those who ran a province just under the head of state.
+Duke comes from the Latin dux, which means leader, and was first the title of military officers without a particular rank and then the title of those who ran a province just under the head of state.

 "King" actually Duke Wenceslaus had this position first via the Duke of Saxony and King of the Germans Henry the Fowler/Heinrich der Vogler.
-But then via his son Otto I, who was crowned Holy Roman Emperor on 2 February 962 by Pope, aka bishop of Rome, John XII -- who, btw, then turned on Otto.
-So Otto went back to Rome and had a layman elected pope instead as Leo VII -- Otto being used to naming bishops and abbots.
+But then via his son Otto I, who was crowned Holy Roman Emperor on 2 February 962 by Pope, aka bishop of Rome, John XII, who then turned on Otto.
+So Otto went back to Rome and had a layman elected pope instead as Leo VII.
+Otto was kinda used to naming bishops and abbots himself.
 Then, when John staged a comeback but died and left Benedict V on the papal throne, Otto went back to Rome yet again to get rid of Benedict and make them promise to quit electing popes without the Emperor's (his) OK!
-There's some hermeneutic of continuity for ya, to paraphrase another Pope Benedict, XVI; apostolic succession in action.
-Otto was the first clear Holy Roman Emperor since Charlemagne (Carolus Magnus, Charles the Great, Karl der Grosse), who was crowned by the bishop of Rome Leo III on Christmas in 800 the first Imperator Augustus in the West since the Fall of Rome on 4 September 476 .
+There's some "hermeneutic of continuity" for ya, to paraphrase another Pope Benedict, XVI; "apostolic succession" in action.
+Otto was the first clear Holy Roman Emperor since Charlemagne (Carolus Magnus, Charles the Great, Karl der Grosse), who had been crowned by the bishop of Rome Leo III on Christmas in 800 the first Imperator Augustus in the West since the Fall of Rome on 4 September 476 .